-As expected, the Marble Gate of Portara welcomed us as we get closer to the main port.
+As expected, the Marble Gate of Portara welcomed us as we got closer to the main port.
 Lodging within walking distance from the main port is possible.

 While our hotel was a bit off the city center, we were close to the beach and we had a pool.

-On the first day we explored the area on foot.
-Again a city walk in the sinuous streets wondering here and there is a must.
-The beauty of it is you make your own route.
+On the first day, we explored the area on foot.
+Again, a city walk in the sinuous streets wandering here and there is a must.
+The beauty of it is you can take your own route.

-The next day, we have booked a car but unexpected delays limited our discovery of the island.
-Streets are well but can be narrow, feeling like a one-way and ending up nowhere when out of town.
-Which is not efficient when you are on a late start.
+The next day, we had booked a car but unexpected delays limited our discovery of the island.
+Streets are well maintained but can be narrow, feeling like a one-way and ending up nowhere when out of town, which is not efficient when you are on a late start.

 Still, we were able to reach Plaka, Ana Agia beach.
-Very very nice beaches, soft sand, restaurants with and without service on the beach, resorts all over the place.
-You want to stay there for hours.
-Even if we had to continue our journey, we stayed a little longer has it is very agreeable.
+Very, very nice beaches, soft sand, restaurants with and without service on the beach and resorts all over the place.
+You will want to stay there for hours.
+Even if we should have continued our journey, we stayed a little longer as it was very agreeable.
 The rest of our visit of the island was limited.

 Naxos offers you a beautiful scenery with beautiful beaches, green valleys and mountains.
 The views are nice but we realized quickly that we would not be able to reach the other destinations as we wished.
 The island is way bigger than Santorini; more than 5 times.
 We headed back and enjoyed our place and returned the car earlier than expected.

-So we did not visit the island as expected but we appreciated what we did see and had.
+So we did not visit the island as expected but we appreciated what we did see.